I’ve been getting so many questions about gut health and healing lately that I decided it was time to address the issue.

-Dysbiosis has been associated with a high pre-pregnancy weight and weight gain during pregnancy.
-Healthy weight gain during pregnancy lowers risk of preeclampsia, diabetes, and other pregnancy complications.
+Dysbiosis has been associated with high pre-pregnancy weight and weight gain during pregnancy.
+Healthy weight gain during pregnancy lowers the risk of preeclampsia, diabetes, and other pregnancy complications.

-A healthy microbiome can reduce your risk of a lot of pregnancy-related complications for you, but equally importantly, it can set your baby up for developmental success and avoid complications for them.
+A healthy microbiome can reduce your risk of pregnancy-related complications, but equally importantly, it can set your baby up for developmental success and avoid difficulties for them.

 "What is at risk for baby?"

-Considering they receive 100% of their initial microbiome from you, the stakes are high.
+The stakes are high since they receive 100% of their initial microbiome from you.

 But your baby’s microbiome will continue to develop after birth.
 Breastfeeding will change it as they grow.
-Recent studies have now shown, for example, that when a baby is starting to develop a cold, their saliva and the microflora in their mouths will chemically signal through the nipple to their mother’s breast to alter its milk.
-The immunoglobulins in mom’s breast milk will change to try to keep that cold at bay.
+Recent studies have now shown, for example, that when a baby starts to develop a cold, their saliva and the microflora in their mouths will chemically signal through the nipple to their mother’s breast to alter its milk.
+The immunoglobulins in mom’s breast milk will change to keep that cold at bay.
 Isn’t that amazing?!

-There are many factors that play into the health of baby’s microbiome, and some even yield tangible consequences in very positive ways.
+Many factors play into the health of baby’s microbiome, and some even yield tangible consequences in very positive ways.

 "How do I optimize my gut health for the sake of my baby (and myself!)?"

-The absolute best way to support a healthy gut is to feed it healthy foods.
+The best way to support a healthy gut is to feed it nourishing foods.

-The microbiome in your gut is ever-evolving, and is therefore something that you should be constantly keeping tabs on and paying strict attention to.
+The microbiome in your gut is ever-evolving and is something that you should constantly be keeping tabs on and paying strict attention to.

 Many people take a probiotic supplement, but, as I’ve said before and will say again, we should all always be aiming to get what we need through food first.

-Luckily, fermented foods like pickles, pickled vegetables, kimchi, and natto, and some fermented beverages are here to save the day.
-Fermented foods are preserved in a way that not only increases their shelf life, but they also punch up the nutritional content and pack a big dose of probiotics to help strengthen your gut flora.
-To get the most health benefits, be sure to choose unpasteurized pickled vegetables (they will be in the refrigerated section of the grocery store), as the process of pasteurization kills off beneficial bacteria.
-Fermented dairy containing lactic acid bacteria, such as yogurt, kefir, and aged cheese, is also a great addition as they often contain more vitamin K2 levels due to the fermentation process.
-Studies also show that maternal intake of fermented milk products has been shown to reduce eczema and allergic rhinitis (hay fever) in infants, so be sure to add these into your diet if you can tolerate them.
-Also, when shopping for fermented beverages, such as kombucha, be sure to read the label and check the amount of added sugar each serving contains.
+Luckily, fermented foods like pickles, pickled vegetables, kimchi, natto, and some fermented beverages are here to save the day.
+Fermented foods are preserved in a way that increases their shelf life, punches up the nutritional content, and packs a hefty dose of probiotics to help strengthen your gut flora.
+To get the most health benefits, be sure to choose unpasteurized pickled vegetables (they will be in the grocery store's refrigerated section), as the process of pasteurization kills off beneficial bacteria.
+Fermented dairy containing lactic acid bacteria, such as yogurt, kefir, and aged cheese, is also a great addition, as they often contain more vitamin K2 levels due to fermentation.
+Studies also show that maternal intake of fermented milk products has been shown to reduce eczema and allergic rhinitis (hay fever) in infants, so be sure to add these to your diet if you can tolerate them.
+Also, when shopping for fermented beverages like kombucha, read the label and check the amount of added sugar each serving contains.

-Your gut and digestion can also be affected by your stress levels and daily habits.
+Your gut and digestion can also affect your stress levels and daily habits.
 If you’re feeling out of whack, ensure you’re

 - Breathing properly (deeply and into your abdomen)

-- Resting & digesting (truly tapping into your hunger cues)
+- Resting & digesting (genuinely tapping into your hunger cues)

 - Getting enough rest (try progressive muscle relaxation)

 Your gut microbiome co-evolves with you.
-Just like everything in the world of nutrition and supplements (and healthcare and medical treatment), what works for someone else might not work for you.
+Like everything in the world of nutrition and supplements (and healthcare and medical treatment), what works for someone else might not work for you.
 Your probiotic should be personalized to your individual needs and lifestyle.
-Remember: microbial diversity is key, so eating a variety of fermented and prebiotic foods truly contributes to the array of microorganisms in your gut.
+Remember: microbial diversity is critical, so eating various fermented and prebiotic foods truly contributes to the array of microorganisms in your gut.

 Look to natural remedies to help you regulate.

 As an herbalist, I’ll point you to a few of my favorite safe botanicals to support motility in your digestive tract.
 Consider utilizing lion’s mane, which improves vagus nerve function to help catalyze healthy movement and get your gut feeling better.
-Powdered or whole (fresh or dried) forms of mushrooms are great sources of polysaccharides (unlike tinctures) which are also great for gut bacteria.
+Powdered or whole (fresh or dried) forms of mushrooms are excellent sources of polysaccharides (unlike tinctures) which are also great for gut bacteria.
 Gentle botanical bitters, like dandelion, burdock root, and chamomile, are also great herbs to turn to.
-Interestingly, our gut has bitter receptors that help get our bile and liver moving, and our stomach motility going too.
+Interestingly, our gut has bitter receptors that help move our bile, liver, and stomach motility.

-If you begin to incorporate some of these strategies and are still having issues, you might be experiencing something more intense.
+If you begin to incorporate some of these strategies and still have issues, you might be experiencing something more intense.

 "How do I know if my symptoms are irregular?"